-Just click the link to download your printable checklist!
+Just click this link to download your printable checklist!

 What are your must-have items for a Disney World vacation?
 Do you have any packing tips you want to share?
 Let us know below in the comments!

 Video — Ultimate Disney World Packing List